Kalmat/EWMHlib/README.md

 These values are accessible through `Props` class (ewmhlib.Props.*).
-They include all properties, atoms and hints values recognized by EWMH specs, so makes it easier to know, enumerate or use them.
+They include all properties, atoms and hints values recognized by EWMH specs, so makes it easier to find, enumerate or use them.

 They have been organized in different subclasses, according to their type or when they should be used.